impacting the twin tiers with the Arts

 One of BCPAC's goals is not only to present professional artists and performing troupes from outside the area, but to also showcase, when possible, talented artists and performers from or living in Bradford.
-Through our Fall Music Festival, we have the privilege of partnering with the Chamber of Commerce in highlighting and supporting many of these artists in a concert for the public.
+Through our Fall Music Festival, we have the privilege of highlighting and supporting many of these artists in a concert for the public.

 Each summer BCPAC also presents a Tribute Concert Series at the University of Pittsburgh-Bradford campus helping to keep alive the many hit musicians and musical groups over the decades.
 BCPAC recently launched its newest initiative through the talented works of local and skilled artists in our “Heart of the Arts” project.
 Artwork is created and displayed around McKean County, reflecting the essence of the region, giving art enthusiasts and visitors an opportunity to tour through the streets of our communities and celebrate the beauty of the North Central Region of Pennsylvania.